-The primary purpose of SPR at BCS is to evaluate the instructional programs by assessing their alignment with Briercrest's mission and values, by assessing their academic quality, and by comparing them with similar programs at other institutions.
+The primary purpose of the Seminary SPR is to evaluate our graduate programs by assessing their alignment with Briercrest's mission and values, by appraising the quality of intellectual, human, spiritual, and vocational dimensions of student learning and formation,1 and by comparing them with similar programs at other institutions.
 SPR will encourage departments to improve and incorporate innovations into programs.
 It will also be used to inform decisions on program revisions, program deletions, and resource allocations by the administration.
-The review process will provide accountability with respect to our instructional programs.
+The review process will provide accountability with respect to our graduate programs.